 Kathryn Nicolai is a yoga teacher and meditation master.
 Since childhood, she has told herself bedtime stories to help herself doze off.
 Now that she’s an adult, she wants to do the same for other people—and does so by hosting this podcast.

-The podcast serves as a place where Nicolai can shares stories she makes up in her head.
+Nothing Much Happens serves as a place where Nicolai can shares stories she makes up in her head.
 She has “a library in my head of simple tales to drop off to.”
 Her goal is to help people relax with her bedtime stories and soothing voice.
 Today, the podcast has over a million subscribers worldwide.

 Sleep Whispers is hosted by Whispering Harris.
 If you want to get to know the host better, check out episode #132, titled “Who is Harris?”
 What you will discover is that he created this podcast to help people like him deal with their troubled minds during the deep, dark night.